toddkblake/2048/README.md

 ```

 ## User Interface (UI) and User Experience (UX)
 Part of what makes 2048 so addicting is it's incredibly interactive UI/UX.
-In order to slide tiles up, down, left or right, the user simply presses the corresponding arrow key.
+In order to slide tiles up, down, left or right, the user simply presses the corresponding arrow key, or swipes in the corresponding direction on mobile.

 ![gameplay gif](docs/gameplay.gif)